-D Conditi ions of Approval Document Reference measu to detail how the performance outcomes, commitments and mitigation listed in Condition A1 of this schedule will be implemented and achieved C5 be prepoficion of issue including schedu pared in consultation with the rees raised by a government ageing copies of all correspondence ule.
-Where a government agening Secretary / ER (whichever is der Condition C1 of this schedule, the following CEMP Sub-plans must elevant government agencies identified for each CEMP Sub-plan.
-Details ency during consultation must be included in the relevant CEMP Sub-plan, as from those government agencies as required by Condition A6 of this cy (ies) request(s) is not included, the Proponent must provide the sapplicable) justification as to why: Section 1.4 and Attachment 6 of this document Required CEMP Sub-plan Relevant government agencies to be consulted for each CEMP Sub-plan (a) Noise and vibration SOPA (in respect of Sydney Olympic Park), Place Management NSW (in respect of The Bays) and Relevant Council(s) (b) Flora and fauna DPIE EES, DPI Fisheries, SOPA (in respect of Sydney Olympic Park) and Relevant Council(s) (c) Soil and water DPIE EES, Relevant Council(s), SOPA (in respect of Sydney Olympic Park) and Sydney Water (if Sydney Water's assets are affected) (d) Heritage (Non-Aboriginal and Aboriginal) Heritage NSW, SOPA (in respect of Sydney Olympic Park), Place Management NSW (in respect of The Bays) and Relevant Council(s) (e) Spoil Relevant Council(s) and SOPA (in respect of Sydney Olympic Park) 6 The C EMP Sub-plans must state how N: Section 7.1 (a) the environmental performance outcomes identified in the documents listed in Condition A1 of this schedule Section 7.2 will be achieved; Section 7.4 Section 7.5 Section 8.1 Section 8.3 (b) the mitigation measures identified in the documents listed in Condition A1 of this schedule will be implemented; Attachment 1
+C5 measure during Of the be prepof issue includir schedu res specified in the documents construction.
+CEMP Sub-plans required undopared in consultation with the rest raised by a government ageing copies of all correspondence. elevant government agencies identified for each CEMP Sub-plan.
+Details Section 1.4 and Attachment 6 of this C5 be prepof issue includir schedu pared in consultation with the re es raised by a government age ng copies of all correspondence elevant government agencies identified for each CEMP Sub-plan.
+Details Plannir , , , , , , , , , , , , , , , , , , , Required CEMP Sub-plan Relevant government agencies to be consulted for each CEMP Sub-plan (a) Noise and vibration SOPA (in respect of Sydney Olympic Park), Place Management NSW (in respect of The Bays) and Relevant Council(s) (b) Flora and fauna DPIE EES, DPI Fisheries, SOPA (in respect of Sydney Olympic Park) and Relevant Council(s) (c) Soil and water DPIE EES, Relevant Council(s), SOPA (in respect of Sydney Olympic Park) and Sydney Water (if Sydney Water's assets are affected) (d) Heritage (Non-Aboriginal and Aboriginal) Heritage NSW, SOPA (in respect of Sydney Olympic Park), Place Management NSW (in respect of The Bays) and Relevant Council(s) (e) Spoil Relevant Council(s) and SOPA (in respect of Sydney Olympic Park) C6 The CE EMP Sub-plans must state how N: Section 7.1 (a) the environmental performance ou atcomes identified in the documents listed in Condition A1 of this schedule Section 7.2 will be achieved; Section 7.4 Section 7.5 Section 8.1 Section 8.3 (b) the implem in the documents listed in Condition A1 of this schedule will be Attachment 1